Machines (Nier: Automata): Characteristics

 Most Machines are mass-produced in factories that were once used by humans but repurposed for Machine construction.
 They possess a distinct resemblance to wind-up toys for efficiency purposes, and have modular parts that can be reconstructed in numerous ways.
 This includes replacing the arms and legs, stacking multiple body portions, or even removing the head and having the body act as a mindless drone.
 Stronger units are painted in a black and red color scheme, while the very strongest are painted a shiny gold.
-They are capable of audible, albeit synthesized and robotic speech, and can also communicate via the Machine Network, although some Machines choose to disconnect themselves in order to have a greater sense of self.
+Most have spherical heads resembling the character Emil, with a humanoid facial structure beneath for unknown reasons.
+The rare "Monster Type" machines, however, resemble dinosaurs, and are capable of firing lasers.
+They can emit audible, albeit synthesized and robotic speech, and can also communicate via the Machine Network, although some Machines choose to disconnect themselves in order to have a greater sense of self.

 While YoRHa and the supposed Council of Humanity claims that the Machines are only able to imitate human speech and actions without fully understanding their purpose, they are later revealed to be sentient and feel the full range of emotions that humans can, although their actions can be directly controlled via hacking.
 Machine Cores resemble plant cells due to the passive, plant-like nature of the aliens that created them.
 A number of unique machines exist - some were purpose-built as superweapons, such as Engels and Grün, while others chose to modify themselves, such as the opera singer-like Simone.

+Gameplay mechanics

+When encountered in the game world, Machines differ wildly in combat capabilities and aggression.
+Some Machines, such as the standard Multi-tier Type, are completely unable to attack, others use weaponry, while more complex models employ electromagnetic shields that stun the player on contact.
+It is common for machines to use guns as weapons, which fire energy bullets in large quantities.
+Boss Machines, or Goliaths, have unique and powerful methods of attacking that include melee attacks and filling the arena with enough energy bullets to resemble a bullet hell.
+At their very extreme, Goliaths like Grün are so large as to be completely invincible without external assistance.